Neuro-Logical/speech/SLT_2022/README.md

   4) Train a model for your dataset.
 Please see https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/conformer_ctc/train.py.
 For this step, we did not train but use a pretrained English model.
   5) Get alignments.
 Please see https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/conformer_ctc/ali.py

-  To play with Google Colab using your own audios, you can use the notebook:
+  To play with Google Colab using your own audios, see the notebook:

   ```
   Data_Preprocessing/generate_transcripts.ipynb